Cauebf/pokedex-pokeapi/README.md

 - [Context API](https://reactjs.org/docs/context.html): For managing the global state of the application.
 - [React Icons](https://react-icons.github.io/react-icons/): For including popular icons in React projects.
 - [PokéAPI](https://pokeapi.co/): For fetching detailed Pokémon data.
+- [Cypress](https://www.cypress.io): For end-to-end testing to ensure the application works as expected.

 These tools were chosen for their popularity, flexibility, and robust support for developing modern, responsive applications.